-Basically most "keto" supplements, which typically come in powder or capsule form, contain two specific ingredients, according to Wesley McWhorter, RD, chef and dietitian at UTHealth School of Public Health in Houston, Texas:
+Basically most keto supplements, which typically come in powder or capsule form, contain two specific ingredients, according to Wesley McWhorter, RD, a chef and dietitian at UTHealth School of Public Health in Houston, Texas:

 Medium chain triglycerides (MCTs), which are predominantly saturated fats that break down in the liver

 Together, these reportedly work to increase the amount of fat in your body and kick you into ketosis (a.k.a. your fat-burning zone) faster, says McWhorter.
-Ketone supplements also allegedly block carbohydrates from being absorbed or metabolized, says McWhorter.
+Ketone supplements also allegedly block carbs from being absorbed or metabolized, he adds.